I love ecology, the earth, and recycling. This earth has enough resources for us all to live comfortably if we all learn to share.

 Where Are the Ladybugs?

 As a child, I remember being fascinated by ladybirds.
 They were everywhere with their armour-like wings that formed a shield when folded.
 I used to be like every other child - I would hold a ladybird delicately on my finger and sing the old rhyme: "Ladybird, ladybird, fly away home.
 Your house is on fire, your children alone."
 Then I would blow ever so gently on the little luck bug to speed her on her way home.
 Now, I rarely see one, but they still enthrall me.

-One of the great mysteries of the insect world right now ranking up there with the loss of winged pollinators in general is what has happened to North America's native ladybug species?
-About 20 years ago, they started to "fly away" just like the nursery rhyme.
-There are still ladybugs to be found; but, the chances are they are not native ladybugs.
+One of the great mysteries of the insect world right now, ranking up there with the loss of winged pollinators in general, is what has happened to North America's native ladybug species.
+In the mid-1980s, they started to "fly away" just like the nursery rhyme.
+There are still ladybugs to be found, but the chances are they are not native ladybugs.
 One formerly widespread species, the nine-spotted ladybug, is now virtually extinct in northeast North America.

 While ladybirds can still be seen, they are likely to be an invasive species such as the Asian lady beetle.
 Invasive ladybird beetles now account for two-thirds of all ladybugs in the United States and Canada.

 Other countries are faring no better.
 The UK is suffering a serious invasion of Harlequin ladybugs.
 These aliens are taking over and pushing out the native species there as well.
 Many more countries are fighting their own battle with invasive alien ladybird beetles.

 Until the 1980s, the US Department of Agriculture repeatedly tried without success to introduce imported (alien) species of ladybugs to help in control of insect crop pests like aphids, moths, mealybugs and caterpillars.
 These invasive species did little more than hang on until lately.
 Now they are flourishing and the native ladybirds are gone.
 What changed?